Discuss Forum

 Know about personalized guidance from AIR-1

-The General Finance & Management (FM) section in the RBI Grade B syllabus of the Reserve Bank of India Reserve Bank of India focuses on testing candidates' understanding of key financial concepts, markets, and management principles.
-It includes important topics such as financial institutions, market instruments, financial services, and risk management in a simple and practical way.
+The General Finance & Management (FM) section has been designed to test candidates' basic understanding of important financial concepts, markets, and management principles.
+It covers key topics such as financial institutions, market instruments, financial services, and risk management in a simple and practical manner.

 TopicSubtopics Covered